Home / State Benefits / North Carolina

 North Carolina Veterans Benefits

-Beyond your federal VA disability compensation, North Carolina offers its own benefits for veterans — property tax, education, vehicle, recreation.
+Beyond your federal VA disability compensation, North Carolina offers its own benefits for veterans — property tax, income tax, education, employment, vehicle, recreation, veterans home.
 Here's what North Carolina veterans can claim, who qualifies, and how to apply.

 Not sure what your rating qualifies you for?
 Check your combined rating →